biggiefish/SimmsCreek/README.md

 # SimmsCreek
-Review of Coastal Cutthroat Trout (Oncorhynchus clarkii clarkii) and Coho Salmon (O. kisutch) captured at the fish fence on Simms Creek.
+Review of Coastal Cutthroat Trout (Oncorhynchus clarkii clarkii) and Coho Salmon (O. kisutch) captured at the monitoring fence on Simms Creek.